monsoonmaelstrom/book2/book2.md

 He nods, and puts his hand up to Davy’s.
 Almost immediately, Davy yanks his hand back with a hiss.

-“Less,” Davy says, and extends his hand back to Liam’s.
-After a moment, he says, “That’s better.”
+“Less,” Davy growls, and extends his hand back to Liam’s.
+After a moment, he nods, “That’s better.”

 “So this energy,” I explain, “it’s coming from you.
 But you’re not going to want to use your own energy for a thirty mile horse ride.
 This is where pulling energy from the heat in the air is useful.
 You’ve seen me do it before, yeah?”

-“Yeah, but it doesn’t mean I can do it,” Liam says skeptically.
+“Yeah, but it doesn’t mean I can do it,” Liam answers, skeptically.

-“Try.”
+“Try,” I order.

-“Show me again,” Liam says.
+“Show me again,” Liam requests.
 “I’ve never watched you do it with the intention of trying to replicate it.”

 “Davy will show you.
 He’s probably better to use as an example anyway.”